DutchMaker/DM-02/Documentation/Project-status.md

 - All counters need reset lines
 - TODO

-  - Check if I have Zener in stock - also check footprint for Kicad
-  - Test power circuit on breadboard
-    - Test reset circuit
   - Measure if power + debug board can connect with Arduino in between
-  - Create footprint for powerswitch (double pole single throw) - also used in debug board
-  - Check if I have angled tact switch in stock - also check footprint
-  - Test continue/halt circuit